World Eskimo Indian Olympics: History

 In 1970, sponsorship of the event was transferred to the statewide newspaper Tundra Times and several revisions were made.
 This includes the name change – which inserted "Indian" to better reflect the ethnicity of the participants – and the introduction of events for women.
 The first decade of the events featured male-only participants; eventually, the number of events with women competing increased.
 Women now participate in some of the more arduous events, including ear pulls and high kicks.

 Six years later, WEIO reorganized as a 501(c) non-profit organization, which took over sponsorship from the newspaper, and has been responsible for plans, preparations, and stagings related to the event.

 After four and a half decades in Fairbanks, the games were relocated to Anchorage, Alaska in 2007 following a successful bid to host the event.
 WEIO board members were concerned that Fairbanks officials were becoming complacent, and elected to examine other venues.

 The organization's general assembly voted to have the games held at the new location earlier that spring.

 The event in Anchorage proved to be too costly and the games have not returned since.
 Fairbanks is recognized as WEIO's permanent home.

-In 2018, WEIO introduced a new logo designed by Yu'pik artist Aassanaaq Ossie Kairaiuak, who is better known as a member of the band Pamyua.
+In 2018, WEIO introduced a new logo designed by Yup'ik artist Aassanaaq Ossie Kairaiuak, who is better known as a member of the band Pamyua.
 The new design was chosen because it better exemplifies the cultural roots of the organization.
 It is now included on WEIO's website, weio.org and Facebook page.

+Games

 The 2020 WEIO event was canceled due the COVID-19 pandemic.
-The 2021 (60th Anniversary) WEIO Games are scheduled for July 21–24, 2021 at the Big Dipper Ice Arena in Fairbanks, Alaska, with the opening ceremonies featuring PBS Kids character Molly of Denali.
+The 2021 (60th Anniversary) WEIO Games were scheduled for July 21–24, 2021 at the Big Dipper Ice Arena in Fairbanks, Alaska, with the opening ceremonies featuring PBS Kids character Molly of Denali.